5l1v3r1/Vulnerous-web/README.md

 ```
 ## Acknowledgments
 - Shout out to Offensive Security for their awesome blogs and documentation.
-- Respect for nachoparker for his amazing tutorial on creating a cool progress bar
+- Respect for skavngr for providing a base of development.